 AUD is a significant and potentially harmful condition.
 According to the World Health Organization (WHO), AUDs are responsible for at least 3 million deaths annually, with a higher prevalence in men than women.
 In addition to the risk of death, AUDs are associated with various adverse outcomes, including:

 Motor vehicle collisions

-Esophageal, liver, and breast cancer
+Esophageal, oral, liver, and breast cancers

 Homicide and suicide